 Birds will usually mate several times for about a week to increase the chances of successful insemination.
 Again, depending on the species, the males will then leave the female alone and probably find another mate, or will stay with her to raise the family together, either until the chicks are hatched, or for life.

 Those birds who do not remain exclusive can go on to mate with other birds.
 It is perfectly possible for the female to have several males’ sperm inside her, with her eggs belonging to different fathers.
 Did you know that is how birds mate?

 It is also not unheard of for a female to lay her eggs in several nests, as nests of the same species will generally look alike, thus giving rise to the perfectly ordinary situation of a bird raising chicks from different parents.

 You know when you were at school, and the teacher told you one thing, but if you then went on to study that thing in greater depth, you actually found out that thing you were first told wasn’t quite the whole truth?
-Well, confession time – ducks have penises.
+So, as I've already told you birds do not have penises, but, well, confession time – ducks do have penises.
 There, I’ve said it.

 The successful passing of semen only occurs between 1-2% of the time.
 Those are some lousy odds.